 I’m a big believer in making small changes.
 Don’t expect to go from 5 minutes every other day to 2 hours daily overnight.
 It is not likely to stick.

-Personal Goals List As a Wife (or Husband)
+Christian Goal Setting As a Wife (or Husband)

 As a spouse, knowing how to write personal goals in your marriage is so important.
 We’ve been married for almost 10 years.
 I can’t imagine how much better we would have handled situations that have come up if we had spent time setting goals together, to grow and communicate, and support one another.
 This is naturally easier if you’re both on the same page, but it is totally possible if you’re the only one interested in the nuts and bolts of setting personal goals in life (Romans 12:18).